The ‘International League Against Epilepsy (ILAE) British Chapter’ respects your privacy and is committed to protecting your personal data.

 This website is not intended for children and we do not knowingly collect data relating to children.

 We are the International League Against Epilepsy British Branch (referred to as ILAE British Branch, or to ‘we’ or ‘us’ or ‘our’).
 We are a registered charity in England and Wales, charity number 228157.
-Registered office: Institute of Neurology, Queen Square House, Queen Square, London, WC1N 3BG.
+Registered office: 53 Dundee Road, London, SE25 4QN.
 Contact email address email@example.com.
-Telephone: 0203 627 3609.

 In respect of your personal data, we are the data controller.
 Before you become an ILAE British Branch you will need to read and agree to this policy notice.